Instruction sequence notations with probabilistic instructions: Discussion of Projectionism

 \section{Discussion of Projectionism}

-In preceding sections, we have outlined how instruction sequences with the different kinds of probabilistic instructions can be translated into instruction sequences without them.
+Notice that once we move from deterministic instructions to probabilistic instructions, instruction sequence becomes an indispensable concept.
+Instruction sequences cannot be replaced by threads or processes without taking potentially premature design decisions.
+In preceding sections, however, we have outlined how instruction sequences with the different kinds of probabilistic instructions can be translated into instruction sequences without them.
+Therefore, it is a reasonable to claim that, like for deterministic instruction sequence notations, all probabilistic instruction sequence notations can be provided with a probabilistic semantics by translation of the instruction sequences concerned into appropriate single-pass instruction sequences.
 Thus, we have made it plausible that projectionism is feasible for probabilistic instruction sequences.

 \emph{Projectionism} is the point of view that: \begin{itemize} \item any instruction sequence $P$, and more general even any program $P$, first and for all represents a single-pass instruction sequence as considered in \PGA; \item this single-pass instruction sequence, found by a translation called a projection, represents in a natural and preferred way what is supposed to take place on execution of $P$; \item \PGA\ provides the preferred notation for single-pass instruction sequences. \end{itemize} In a rigid form, as in~\cite{BL02a}, projectionism provides a definition of what constitutes a program.